patternfly/angular-patternfly/wiki/Community_Meetings/Angular_PF_Community_Meeting_Aug17.md

-# Angular-PatternFly Community Meeting - August 17, 2017
+# Angular-PatternFly Community Meeting - August 17, 2017 10AM EST
 During this meeting we will talk about the problems we are facing with PatternFly 3 CSS.
 We'll share our plan for a new CSS architecture for the next PatternFly to gather feedback.

 ## Call in information: